scriptrdotio/libraries/wit/README.md

   ]
 }
 ```
 Also use the dummy API script provided in the source code (wit/test/getNearestVenue) that returns the values of the received parameter.
-I mapped this script to the intent using the configuration file given as an example in the "How to use" paragraph.
+Map this script to the intent using the configuration file given as an example in the "How to use" paragraph.
 Create an audio file (mp3) that contains the following vocal instruction: "get nearest gas station in a five hundred meters perimeter" and pass it to the following CURL instruction that points to your scriptr account.
 curl -X POST  -F apsws.time=1432726939153 -F commands=@command.mp3 -H 'Authorization: bearer YOUR_TOKEN' 'https://api.scriptr.io/wit/handleCommand'

-Below is what you should get as output
+Below is what you should get as output:
 ```
 >> curl -X POST  -F apsws.time=1432726939153 -F commands=@command.mp3 -H 'Authorization: bearer YOUR_TOKEN' 'https://api.scriptr.io/wit/handleCommand'
 2015-05-27 11:42:26,446 LOG [wit/handleCommand] instanciating wit client